 The transcripts are all fully indexed by subject and the main indexes can be viewed below:

 The following extracts give an indication of the contents of the tapes and transcripts.

 used in the lectures given by Dr Elizabeth Roberts to students and local and family history groups.

-Please note: these extracts are subject to copyright laws and should not be used in writing unless
+Please note: these extracts are subject to copyright laws and must not be reproduced, in full or in part, unless

-prior permission has been sought from the Regional Heritage Centre
+prior permission has been granted by the Regional Heritage Centre.

 Upgrading and digitisation of Elizabeth Roberts’ Working Class Oral History Archive (ongoing)

 Elizabeth Roberts’ Working Class Oral History Archive is a unique resource, through which we can hear the voices of people born at the end of the nineteenth century sharing their perspectives on the timeless themes of birth, love, marriage, health, work, family and death.
 Preserving this important research for the future, and digitising it to offer much broader access, is a priority for the Centre.

 The reel-to-reel tapes were digitised in a project funded by The Research Support Libraries Programme, and the original recordings are now stored at Lancashire Archives as part of their sound collection.
 With funding from the Lancaster University Friends Programme we have digitised the indexes from the archives – now available on this website (see above).

 In November 2014 the Sir John Fisher Foundation offered a challenge grant of £22,500 towards the cost of retyping the fragile transcripts, digitising the collection to make it available on-line, and promoting the archive within the communities in which the original recordings were made.
 In March 2016 we were able to announce that we had achieved our funding goal, thanks to the support of a range of instutional and individual funders; we have now strated work on the project and aim to unveil a new website hosting the transcripts in 2018.
 Read more here.